Rashidat1/Attendance-Analytics-Starter/README.md

  Model was evaluated with Train/test split and 5-fold cross-validation, using various performance metrics such as accuracy, precision, recall, and F1 score.

+ Conclusion

+ The project successfully automated engagement monitoring and demonstrated predictive modeling.
+Future work could incorporate temporal features (e.g., attendance streaks, variability in duration) to move beyond rule replication and enable early disengagement prediction.
+It also demonstrates that engagement analysis must go beyond attendance counts.
+By combining metrics like session duration, attendance rate, and flagging logic, the system provides a clear, actionable picture of student behavior.
+This empowers educators to intervene early, reward consistent engagement, and optimize scheduling for better outcomes.